OneEyeder/simple/README.md

 # simple
-landing page about about creative things made of paper https://oneeyeder.github.io/simple
+landing page about about creative things made of paper you can check landing page here https://oneeyeder.github.io/simple